 “As soon as the board is happy with our cover we will consider paying a dividend.
 There is no change with that,” says Bristow.

 Over the next four years the company will be spending cash on building an underground gold and silver mining operation at Loulo, its open pit gold mine in Mali.
 One-third of that $85 million will be spent next year according to Bristow.
+While you might not think this has any effect on your self directed retirement account, think twice… You can also refer to our most trusted companies for doing an IRA.

 “I have always said that $100 million is a good figure,” Bristow told media in a news conference Thursday, when presenting the September quarterly results.
 He was talking both about acquisitions and possible dividend flows.
 When asked about acquisition opportunities, Bristow says he does not agree with the acquisitions being made at the currently historically high gold prices, where companies are overvalued.
 “Having said that, we are not shy of M&A activity but we are not going to grow just for the sake of growing,” says Bristow.
 The company was sitting with $78 million at the beginning of the year, but has spent a net $33 million in cash during first nine months, which included further capital costs in constructing the Loulo open pit mine.